green-maple/for-liquid/README.md

   - show recommendations
 * to stop this service you can create a file `parquet.stop` in the same directory
 ```
+* data flow:
+ * seed data is created using from pandas dataframe (for fields: `account`, `product`, `date`, and `quantity`)
+   and then converted to a `table` and then stored as partiotioned dataset into the parquet file.

 #### parquet_dash.py:
 ```
 * this file contains dash app specific to parquet data reading and showing recommendations
+* to see the mutated changes you can refresh the browser url (http://localhost:8070)
 ```

 ####  reader.py:
 ```
 * this file reads the data from the parquet file simultaneously while the backend services are writing/mutating/appending data to the same files
+* to stop the reader you can create a file `reader.stop` in the same directory
 ```